 What many people don’t realize is that sexual attraction and romantic attraction are two different things.
 Most people’s romantic orientations align with their sexual orientations, but that’s not always the case.
 The asexual community is where this divergence is most obvious.
 The split attraction model (which also includes other kinds of attraction like platonic and aesthetic) is a common topic of discussion among asexual people, many of whom experience romantic attraction without the sexual aspect.
 However, romantic attraction can be difficult to describe.

-When I wrote the first draft of #OCDStory in late 2014, I didn’t understand what made romance different from friendship other than sexual attraction.
-Because of that, I left Phoebe’s romantic orientation undetermined.
+When I wrote the first draft of the novel in late 2014, I didn’t understand what made romance different from friendship other than sexual attraction.
+Because of that, I left the character’s romantic orientation undetermined.
 I revisited the idea a few times in editing, but I could never make enough sense of my own romantic orientation to feel comfortable writing about hers.
 I’ve always been someone who adores the intimate, affectionate commitment seen in romance stories (though I was not nearly that comfortable with sex), but I still couldn’t explain what romantic attraction felt like.